-Research team: Dr Katie Graham, Dr Jenny Threlfall, Dr Hannah Jobling, Department of Social Policy and Social Work, University of York
+Research team: Dr Katie Graham, Dr Jenny Threlfall, Dr Hannah Jobling, School for Business and Society, University of York

 Co-Investigators: York People First, Stephen Lee Hodgkins

 Funder: National Institute for Health Research - Research for Patient Benefit

 Duration: September 2019 to September 2021